List of Kakuriyo: Bed & Breakfast for Spirits characters: Tenjin-ya staff

-Tenjin-ya's clerk and a Tsuchigumo known for his rough and meddlesome behaviour.
-He has a younger sister named Suzuran.
+Tenjin-ya's front desk clerk and a Tsuchigumo known for his rough and meddlesome behavior.
 His Ayakashi form is a giant purple spider with thick legs and red eyes.
-He used to attack humans to keep his sister safe when they lived in the Human Realm, though he was eventually defeated by Shiro and brought to live in his home.
+He has a younger sister named Suzuran in which he used to attack humans to keep her safe when they lived in the Human Realm until he was eventually defeated by Shiro and brought to live in his home.
 He claims to hate Shiro but had actually grown close to him by the time Shiro sent him to Tenjin-ya.
-He considered this Shiro breaking his promise to look after him and his sister and resented him for it.
+He considered this Shiro breaking his promise to look after him and his sister and started resenting him for it.
 Initially after meeting Aoi, he was quite hostile to her, but after she helps his sister move to the Human Realm, he has become quite mild and even helped Aoi with the opening of Moonflower.